zeek/zeek-docs/examples/scripting/index.rst

 allows for re-definable constants, which at first, might seem counter-intuitive.
 We'll get more in-depth with constants in a later chapter, for now, think of them as variables that can only be altered before Zeek starts running.
-The notice type listed allows for the use of the :zeek:id:`NOTICE` function to generate notices of type ``TeamCymruMalwareHashRegistry::Match`` as done in the next section.
+By extending the Notice::Type as shown, this allows for the NOTICE function to generate notices with a $note field set as TeamCymruMalwareHashRegistry::Match.
 Notices allow Zeek to generate some kind of extra notification beyond its default log types.
 Often times, this extra notification comes in the form of an email generated and sent to a preconfigured address, but can